markjprice/apps-services-net8/docs/errata/improvements.md

 Comments from the owner `dennisdoomen`: "v7 will remain free indefinitely and will still receive critical fixes. v8 will only require a license when you use it in non-commercial projects." (https://github.com/fluentassertions/fluentassertions/pull/2943#issuecomment-2590187813 and https://github.com/fluentassertions/fluentassertions/pull/2943#issuecomment-2590286302)

-In the next edition, I will recommend the use of v7.1 or later: https://www.nuget.org/packages/FluentAssertions/7.1.0
+In the next edition, I will use v7.1 or later minor updates to v7: https://www.nuget.org/packages/FluentAssertions/7.1.0

 Alternatively, there is a v7-forked repo named `AwesomeAssertions`: https://www.nuget.org/packages/AwesomeAssertions/7.0.0.
 You should be able to replace the package reference and everything will continue to work.